kantu-lang/kantu/README.md

 and "who" is pronounced normally.

-The name is derived from the Lojbanic word _pamli'u_, which roughly means "to date" (in the sense of "We went on our first date last week.").
+The name is derived from the Lojbanic word _pamli'u_, which roughly means "to go on a date".

 ## Guides